 In another study, taking ginger root powder was found to be effective in reducing the severity of chemotherapy-induced nausea in children and young adults ages 8 to 21.
 Ginger in this study was also given along with standard anti-nausea medications.

-Earlier studies had shown ginger to be of little or no benefit in reducing nausea and vomiting due to chemotherapy.
+Earlier studies had shown ginger as a solo treatment to be of little or no benefit in reducing nausea and vomiting due to chemotherapy.

 Many prescription drugs have been proved effective at controlling nausea during and after chemotherapy, and supplemental ginger is tolerated well with most of these drugs.
 However, ginger may have a negative interaction with the anti-nausea medication aprepitant (Emend), so ginger is not recommended if you are taking this drug.

 If you're interested in trying ginger for nausea, ask your doctor whether combining ginger and anti-nausea medications might be right for you.

 - Hesketh PJ.
 Prevention and treatment of chemotherapy-induced nausea and vomiting in adults. https://www.uptodate.com/contents/search.
 Accessed July 6, 2017.

 - Greenlee H, et al. Clinical practice guidelines on the use of integrative therapies as supportive care in patients treated for breast cancer.
 Journal of the National Cancer Institute.
 Monographs.
 2014;50:346.

 - Ginger.
 Natural Medicines. https://naturalmedicines.therapeuticresearch.com.
 Accessed July 11, 2017.